Metal Properties: Hardness

 Hardness Compared With Strength

 Similar to strength as a mechanical property, hardness is a measure of how well a material resists deformation.
-Whereas the deformations we measure with strength are the result of a tensile test, with hardness the deformations we measure are from localized, mechanical indentations or abrasions.
-Hardness is a measure of how well a material resists deformation when you indent, pierce, hammer, scratch or drop a heavy ball on the exact same spot, repeatedly.
-The emphasis is on ‘the same spot’: hardness is all about measuring resistance to deformation at a very specific location on the material.
-As a performance indicator, hardness is often a measure of how well a part will withstand environments with significant localized pressure or abrasion.
+Whereas the deformations we measure with strength are the result of a tensile test, the deformations we measure for hardness are from localized, mechanical indentations or abrasions.
+Hardness is a measure of how well a material resists deformation when you indent, pierce, hammer, scratch or drop a heavy ball on the same spot, repeatedly.
+The emphasis is on ‘same spot’: hardness is about measuring resistance to deformation at a specific spot - it is a performance indicator that predicts how well a part withstands localized pressure or abrasion.

 Hardness is also an important measure for CNC machining.
 When a customer orders a part to be CNC machined, we want to make sure the job gets done as quickly and efficiently as possible.
-The tools machinists use to cut and shape parts wear down over time, and they wear down more quickly as material hardness increases.
-At Eagle CNC, knowing the material hardness allows our team to predict how long a tool will last and what type of tool to use.
-Knowing a material’s hardness also avoids excessive downtime between tool changes and speeds up order delivery.
+The tools machinists use to cut and shape parts wear down over time, and the higher the material hardness, the faster they wear down.
+Knowing hardness allows Eagle CNC machinists to predict how long a tool will last and what type of tool to use.
+Having this information also avoids excessive downtime between tool changes and speeds up order delivery.

 Types of Hardness and How We Measure Them